-Classic roasted beet salad is leveled up with a tangy, sweet and creamy Medjool date citrus vinaigrette.
+Classic roasted beet salad is levelled up with a tangy, sweet and creamy Medjool date citrus vinaigrette.
 Medjool dates add natural sweetness and create a velvety smooth vinaigrette which works beautifully against earthy beets in this dish.
 This recipe is colourful, flavorful, easy to make and nutritious; perfect for summer, fall or winter.

 This post is sponsored by Natural Delights Medjool Dates.